 Can’t think straight thanks to a noisy oven fan?
 If that’s the problem with your oven, then it’s time to do some exploring.
-Whether the noise comes from the fan on the top of your oven, or the circulation fan on the back panel of your oven, the problem usually comes down to worn out bearings on the motor.
+Whether the noise comes from the fan on the top of your oven or the circulation fan on the back panel of your oven, the problem usually comes down to worn out bearings on the motor.

-All you need to do to fix the issue is replace the relevant motor with something new, and more efficient.
+All you need to do to fix the issue is to replace the relevant motor with something new, and more efficient.

 Hitting the Gas: The Most Common Problems with Gas Ovens

 A gas oven is a great alternative to the standard electric oven for people who know how to use it.
-Although your gas oven might be a little costlier to begin with, it can often work out as being a more cost-effective solution, since electricity often costs more to buy than gas.
+Although your gas oven might be a little costlier, to begin with, it can often work out as being a more cost-effective solution, since electricity often costs more to buy than gas.

 Another great benefit of gas ovens?
 They can warm up and cool down much faster than your electric oven.
 That means if you get home at the end of a long work day and you’re absolutely starving, you can throw in a quick meal without having to wait too long for the oven to pre-heat.